 Speech given by Elisabeth Møller Jensen, Director of KVINFO,

-in honour of Assia Djebar at the Danish literary Aloa prize ceremony in
+in honour of Assia Djebar at the Danish literary Aloa prize ceremony in Copenhagen in 2007.

 - Irmeli Jung